 The recent outbreaks of bird flu among birds and the rare human case emphasize the need for enhanced measures to prevent future outbreaks and mitigate the risks associated with avian influenza.
 Cal-Maine Foods affirmed its dedication to working with government officials and industry groups to manage the response effectively and reduce the possibility of future outbreaks.

 The implications of these events extend beyond the immediate impact on Cal-Maine Foods.
 The poultry industry as a whole may face increased scrutiny and stricter regulations regarding bird flu prevention and control.
-This could lead to additional costs for producers, as they may have to implement more robust biosecurity measures and invest in research and development for vaccines and treatments.
+This might lead to additional costs for producers, as they may have to implement more robust biosecurity measures and invest in research and development for vaccines and treatments.

 Furthermore, consumer confidence in poultry products, particularly eggs, may be influenced by these outbreaks.
 The public may become more cautious or seek alternative protein sources, such as plant-based options or other types of meat, until the bird flu situation is effectively addressed.